Visiting the Gardens

 Planning Your Visit

 The gardens are free and open to the public from dawn to dusk, spring through fall.
 You are always welcome to walk through the gardens on your own.
 There are no public restrooms in the Arboretum - please plan accordingly for your visit.
 For safety reasons, the tea garden with its rocky path is closed during the winter.
-Please see our list of garden etiquette and guidelines below.
+Japanese gardens are a natural sanctuary for tranquility, not a playground or photography session backdrop - please see our list of garden etiquette and guidelines below.

 Tea Garden